tomvon/xframe/README.markdown

 ###Groups and Posts###

-Post are individual boxes of content contained within an xpost classed div.
-All groups of Posts must be contained within an xgroup div.
+Posts are individual boxes of content within an xpost classed div.
+All Posts must be contained within an xgroup div.
 An xgroup can contain one post or all posts on a page.
 It allows for better grouping of content as needed.

 ```html
 <div class="xgroup">